Home > Christopher Sundby

 Undergraduate: Oberlin College (John T. Oberlin Scholar)

 As an undergraduate at Oberlin, Chris Sundby took a neuroscience class “on a whim.”
 He was immediately hooked and chose neuroscience as his major.
 For his honors thesis, he designed and led a research project addressing the role of hormones in Alzheimer’s disease.
 He graduated with high honors in 2012.

-Sundby entered Vanderbilt’s Ph.D. program in law and neuroscience as a John W. Wade law scholar in fall 2013.
-He considered several programs before choosing Vanderbilt because of its strong faculty in both areas.
-“Vanderbilt offered me the opportunity to be at the school where the definitive textbook on law and neuroscience is being written,” Sundby said.
+Sundby entered Vanderbilt’s Ph.D. program in law and neuroscience as a John W. Wade law scholar in fall 2013, attracted by Vanderbilt’s formal dual degree program and the MacArthur Foundation Research Network on Law and Neuroscience, which is based at Vanderbilt and directed by Owen Jones, New York Alumni Chancellor’s Chair in Law and professor of biology.
+“Having professors in both fields who take an interest in their students and work, publish, and teach with them is really important to me,” Sundby said.
+Sundby considered several programs before choosing Vanderbilt because of its strong faculty in both areas.
+“Vanderbilt offered me the opportunity to be at the school where the definitive textbook on law and neuroscience was being written,” Sundby said.

 Sundby entered Vanderbilt after a stint as a research assistant in neuroscience laboratory at the Universidad Nacional de Quilmes in Buenos Aires, Argentina, where he worked on projects examining the physiological effects of chronic jetlag.
 Having lived for a “gap year” in Valencia, Spain, between high school and college, he had developed the fluency necessary to conduct research entirely in Spanish.